Center for Early Education

 Construction Manager / Owner's Rep

-One of the prominent architectural features, a massive tile lattice, extends four floors and wraps around a sprawling structural steel apparatus designed to resemble a tree.
-Green roofs and walls serve as both an attractive design element and a factor in the complex’s sustainability.
-Built to West Hollywood Green Building Standards, the campus will not only have green roofs and a green wall, but also a system to reclaim the natural artesian ground water for irrigation.
+One of the school’s prominent architectural features, a massive tile lattice, extends four floors and wraps around a sprawling structural steel apparatus designed to resemble a tree.
+Built to West Hollywood Green Building Standards, the campus not only boasts green roofs and a green wall, but also a system of 14 flow-through planters to reclaim the natural artesian groundwater for irrigation, which took years of coordination and BIM modeling to design and implement.
+Any water that hits the site will be fed into a cistern, tree well or planter, then get pumped, filtered and circulated again before overflowing into the city storm system.

-The school year has largely dictated scheduling and is the primary reason for phasing the project.
-As soon as the new building is complete, students move into it, and the next building site must be ready for work.
-The hard deadline of each semester’s start date and daily check-ins from on-site superintendents keep the schedule on track.
+The school year largely dictated scheduling and was the primary reason for phasing the project.
+As soon as a new building was completed, students moved into it, and the next building site had to be ready for work.
+The hard deadline of each semester’s start date and daily check-ins from on-site superintendents kept the schedule on track.

-Safety and coordination remain key priorities, and MATT’s team makes a daily effort to inform CEE personnel about ongoing jobsite activities and updates.
-In order to maximize student safety, for example, the team plans critical construction activities like steel erection during summer break.
+Safety and coordination remained key priorities throughout the construction process.
+MATT’s team made a daily effort to inform CEE personnel about ongoing jobsite activities and updates.
+In order to maximize student safety, for example, the team planned critical construction activities like steel erection during summer break.

 Photo Credit: Benny Chan